Redistricting in Wisconsin: Wisconsin Supreme Court re-asserting jurisdiction (2021–2024)

 The Wisconsin Supreme Court ruled in November 2021, in a 4–3 decision on ideological lines, that the standard they would use to draw new maps would be to seek the "least changes" to the existing maps necessary to comply with the new census data.
-Several parties submitted their preferred legislative maps to the Court, adhering to their "least changes" guidance.
-Governor Evers' proposal was eventually chosen by the Court in a 4–3 decision in March 2022.
-Evers map was shown to move the fewest number of voters into new districts from the 2011 plan.
+Because the state court lacked relevant statutes or precedent, this "least changes" requirement was a novel standard without a basis in Wisconsin law or legal history.
+The standard alone conferred significant partisan advantage to the Republican Party in this map-making process, since the existing map had been intentionally designed in 2011 to give partisan advantage to Republican candidates.